tmfg/digitraffic/pages/tieliikenne-en.md

 Or with command line
 * Linux: `echo "<message>" | base64 -d | gzip -d`
 * MacOS: `echo "<message>" | base64 -d -i - -o - | gzip -d`

+And code to decompress message with browser and JS can be found at [JSFiddle](https://jsfiddle.net/jouniso/ab2x3kzd/latest/).

 #### Road maintenance information of latest location